MAX-P0W3R/OSCP-machine-generator/README.md

 # OSCP-machine-generator
 A simple python script that will generate 2-6 machine names from the now infamous "Lainkusanagi PEN-200 practice list".
+This is just for fun.
+I was finding myself constantly going back to or seareching for the google doc to lookup practice machines and I though this would be a fun project.
+Please reach out with tips, comments, concerns.
+I will try to update the machines lists as well.
+Thanks and enjoy!

+1. Clone the repo: ```git clone https://github.com/MAX-P0W3R/OSCP-machine-generator```
+2. Move to the dir ```cd OSCP-machine-generator```
-This basic program will run with ```python3 mockexam.py``` and present you with a few choices.
+3. This basic program will run with ```python3 mockexam.py``` and present you with a few choices.
 First, which platform would you like to use:

 ```
 Choose a platform: